Reduced Implication-bias Logic Loss for Neuro-Symbolic Learning: Introduction

 \section{Introduction}

-Currently, machine learning methods are achieving significant success in perception~\cite{krizhevsky2012imagenet,vaswani2017attention,DBLP:journals/corr/abs-2112-03857}.
-However, real-world learning tasks usually require not only the perception ability but also the logical reasoning ability~\cite{Kahneman_thinking_fast_and_slow_2013}.
-It is reasonable to believe that the next generation of advanced artificial intelligence will be seamlessly constructed by combining logical reasoning with machine learning.
+Neuro-Symbolic (NeSy) AI~\citep{garcez2019neural,de2020statistical,yang_ste_2022} aims to bridge the gap between neural networks and symbolic reasoning to achieve a more comprehensive form of artificial intelligence.
+Some researchers attempt to create a hybrid system by developing an interface between the neural and symbolic modules.
+For instance, \citet{dai_abl_2019} and \citet{zhou2019abductive} introduce the Abductive Learning (ABL) framework, which combines first-order logic with machine learning models and abductive reasoning.
+Additionally, \citet{manhaeve_deepproblog_2018} propose DeepProbLog, which integrates probabilistic logic programming with deep learning through neural predicates.

-Neuro-Symbolic (NeSy) AI~\cite{garcez2019neural,de2020statistical,yang_ste_2022} aims to combine neural networks and symbolic reasoning.
-Some people try to implement a hybrid system by implementing an interface between neural networks and symbolic reasoning systems.
-For example, \citet{dai_abl_2019,zhou2019abductive} introduce the Abductive Learning (ABL) framework to integrate first-order logic with machine learning models and abductive reasoning. \citet{manhaeve_deepproblog_2018} propose DeepProbLog, which integrates probabilistic logic programming with deep learning by interfacing them with neural predicates.
-However, these models are difficult to train because of the high complexity caused by the joint optimisation of the neural and symbolic modules.
-Therefore, many researchers propose to approximate logical reasoning with differentiable operators, thereby making it possible to turn symbolic knowledge into loss functions and train an end-to-end model by gradient descent~\cite{xu_semantic_2018,giannini2019relation,van_krieken_survey_2022}.
+Training hybrid models can be challenging due to the complexity of jointly optimizing the neural and symbolic modules.
+To address this challenge, some researchers have proposed approximating logical reasoning with differentiable operators~(e.g., fuzzy operators) in order to transform symbolic knowledge into loss functions~\citep{xu_semantic_2018,giannini2019relation,van_krieken_survey_2022}.
+Models can then be trained using gradient descent to improve the efficiency of the training process.

-However, there might remain some problems when approximating the discrete logical calculations naively~\cite{van_krieken_survey_2022}.
-In the process of approximating implication rules such as $p_1\land p_2\land\cdots\land p_n \rightarrow q$ with differentiable operations, a phenomenon that we called \textit{Implication Bias} could degrade the model performance.
-Informally, this rule could be satisfied via vacuous truth~\cite{DBLP:books/daglib/0076838}, i.e., by negating the premises $p_1\land p_2\land\cdots\land p_n$.
-Under ideal circumstances, samples that do not satisfy the rule premises, their loss values and gradients computed from this rule should be zero.
-However, we found this is not the case for semantic loss and many other widely used logic loss functions derived from fuzzy operators.
-Furthermore, the shortcuts problem of neural network training~\cite{DBLP:journals/natmi/GeirhosJMZBBW20} would amplify this bias and make the model tends to negate the premise literals when the training data is insufficient.
+Despite the benefits in efficiency, there might remain some problems when approximating the discrete logical calculations naively~\citep{van_krieken_survey_2022}.
+When approximating implication rules such as $p_1\land p_2\land\cdots\land p_n \rightarrow q$ with differentiable operations, a phenomenon that we called \textit{Implication Bias} could degrade the model performance.
+Informally, this rule could be satisfied via vacuous truth~\citep{DBLP:books/daglib/0076838}, i.e., by negating the premises $p_1\land p_2\land\cdots\land p_n$.
+As shown in \cref{fig:ib}, NeSy systems can increase the consistency between the predictions and their knowledge base by negating the premises of implication rules.